 Mechanism of Injury

 The cause of clinically apparent hepatotoxicity from voriconazole is unknown; however, it may have some correlation to the ability of voriconazole to alter human sterol synthesis.
 Because voriconazole is a substrate for several P450 enzymes (CYP 2C19, 2C9, 3A4), it has the potential to cause significant drug-drug interactions, including elevations in plasma levels of other medications that are metabolized by these P450 enzymes, sometimes resulting in toxicity.
+Alternatively, voriconazole plasma levels might be affected by CYP inhibitors.

 Outcome and Management